vasilakisfil/Introspected-REST/README.md

 Instead, the client derives the state on demand, using introspection, by retrieving the necessary metadata that are of interest.
-Eventually this brings the same advantages as Roy's model while being it's much simpler, much more flexible and backwards compatible with any RESTful API.
+Eventually this brings the same advantages as Roy's model while being it's much simpler, much more flexible and backwards compatible with any RESTly or RESTless API.

 But first let's discuss about Networked Services.